le-krogoth/hrafn/README.md

 // run scan.js with the help flag to learn more about the commandline

 ./scan.js --help

-// if no parameter is given, the scan scripts takes the configuration from the config file
 ```
-* Regularly run the report job to generate a CSV
+* Run the report job to generate a CSV file.

 ```
 ./report.js